beeware/batavia/docs/how-to/contribute-docs.rst

     $ make html

-Check for any errors and,if possible, fix them.
+Check for any errors and, if possible, fix them.
 The output of the file should be in the ``_build/html`` folder.
 Open the file you changed in the browser.